 Based in Udaipur, Seva Mandir works for the development of rural Rajasthan.
-The organization works for rural healthcare, education, women’s empowerment and youth development.
+The organisation works for rural healthcare, education, women’s empowerment and youth development.
 They run a number of projects where you can contribute as per your skills and interests, like conducting research and workshops, developing modules for training, helping in the daily operations and so on.
 You can stay at the dormitories and guest houses provided, but you’ll have to make food arrangements for yourself.
 Application forms for volunteering are available here.

 If mountains are your happy place, you must visit Ladakh, the breathtakingly beautiful high-altitude mountain desert.
 While you’re here, why not be of some use?
 Be part of Volunteer Ladakh and make your contribution to the sustainable development and education of the area.
 You can teach monks, children and older people here, and also do your bit for environmental protection.
 April to September is the best time to volunteer here.
-A minimal registration fee (for organizational work) is all it takes to get you going.
+A minimal registration fee (for organisational work) is all it takes to get you going.

 This organization is in Auroville, Tamil Nadu, and works for the betterment of the environment and local villagers.
 Its main aim is to ensure ecological improvement, educate children about the environment and help villagers become self-sufficient by teaching them to cultivate their own food.
 If you volunteer here, you can closely interact with the villagers.
-The organization the exciting experience of living in the forests, and takes care of your food and accommodation, too.
+The organisation the exciting experience of living in the forests, and takes care of your food and accommodation, too.
 Many people stay at Sadhana Forest from across the world.

 Robin Hood Army

 ‘Food for all’ is the motto of the Robin Hood Army.
-Throughout India, this organization aims to provide food to everyone, and deals with the problem of food shortage.
+Throughout India, this organisation aims to provide food to everyone, and deals with the problem of food shortage.
 Wherever you are in the country, you can be a part of the Robin Hood Army.
 Volunteers are required to take food from restaurants and provide it to the needy at night shelters, homeless families, orphanages and public hospital patients.
-To join them, visit their website.
+To join them, visit its website.

 Many senior citizens in India do not have anybody to look after them.
 They do not have a house of their own, healthcare facilities or anybody to talk to.
 HelpAge India works for their betterment by providing them food, shelter and medical care.
-The organization, with support of the state and central government, also fights against elder abuse.
+The organisation, with support of the state and central government, also fights against elder abuse.
 You can volunteer at HelpAge India and spend some time every week with elderly people to help them feel a little happy and loved.